 Another side effect of having untimely and unhealthy food that has become really common in today’s world.
 Irritable bowel syndrome (IBS) is much more evident in the American cities, and is affecting women at a fast pace.
 This ailment results in either the uncontrolled flow of bowels (motions) or restricted stools (constipation).
 The uncomfortable quenching in the upper digestive tract indicates functional dyspepsia, which leaves us in undeniable pain.

-Both these stomach-related diseases can be cured by taking up the regular dosage of hot peppermint tea, which is known to soothe and cure them (21).
+Both these stomach-related diseases can be cured by taking up the regular dosage of hot peppermint tea, which is known to soothe and help fight gastrointestinal symptoms (21).
 So, the next time you have discomfort in the tummy, make your way to the kitchen to make a soothing cup of peppermint tea.

 21. Strengthens Immunity